ioet/ioet-feature-flag/README.md

 ## Requirements

-By default, the library attempts to read a file located at `./feature_toggles/feature-toggles.yaml`, so make sure to create a file in that location with the following format:
+Create a yaml file.
+It can be located anywhere you want, for example, at `./feature_toggles/feature-toggles.yaml`.
+Make sure that it has the following format:
 ```
 production:
   some_toggle: